 Action Worksheet

 Name of Jurisdiction: City of Waynesville

 Risk / Vulnerability

 Problem being Mitigated: Risks/vulnerabilities associated with nonexistent /unavailable storm shelters for individual families and large groups.

 Hazard(s) Addressed: Tornado

 Action or Project

 Action/Project Number: 1.3.5

 Name of Action or Project: Reducing Vulnerability of People

-Action or Project Description: Continue to work to increase availability (if necessary, construction) of storm shelters for individual families and large groups, including near large employment centers and schools.
+Action or Project Description: As funding becomes available, increase availability (if necessary, construction) of storm shelters for individual families and large groups, including near large employment centers and schools.

 Applicable Goal Statement: Reduce risks and vulnerabilities of people in hazard-prone areas through current technology, better planning, and hazard mitigation activities.

 Estimated Cost: Unknown

 Benefits: Losses avoided by implementing this action include injuries and/or casualties and emergency management costs/community costs.

 Plan for Implementation

-Responsible Board of Aldermen, City EMD
+Responsible Organization/Department: Board of Aldermen, City EMD

-Organization/Department:

 Action/Project Priority: 21 - H

-Timeline for Completion: On-going ()
+Timeline for Completion: On-going On-going

 Potential Fund Sources: Grants, local general revenue funds, private donations of cash, goods, or services.

 Local Planning LEOP, hazard mitigation plan

-Mechanisms to be Used , was a sum gamen prom
+Mechanisms to be Used

 in Implementation, if any:

 Progress Report

 Action Status Not Started/Continue in Plan Update

 Report of Progress There are currently no certified tornado shelters in Waynesville - other than at East Elementary School - and the community does not currently have the resources to build one.